Wen-Juan/Differential_expression_associateswith_degeneration_Microbotryum_fungus/script/README.md

 RBBH.py: generate single-copy homolog list between a1 and a2 haploid genomes, scripts to identify differential gene expression from Kallisto pseudo-alignment mapping to EdgeR analysis;

+prank.sh: to align sequence in a pair-wise fashion for input of PAML.

-prank.sh and PAML: were used to calculate dN, dS etc data;
+loop_codeml_se.sh: to calculate dN, dS, dN/dS gene evolutionary rate;

 various R scripts: for each degenerative traits for plotting some of the graphs.